 Weber grills have been around since the 1950s when their infamous kettle style grill became the hit of suburban backyard cookouts.
 Since then, Weber has continued to innovate and improve the grilling experience.
 Today, they offer consumers a wide range of grills including gas, electric, travel size, smokers and, of course, the kettle-style charcoal grill.

 Innovation: Weber’s original design was a huge success, but they didn’t stop there.
 They have also invented useful accessories, including flavorizer bars, a light for nighttime grilling and a built-in bucket for charcoal.

-- Easy to find: Buy your Weber grill online or from one of the many dealers near you.
+Easy to find: Buy your Weber grill online or from one of the many dealers near you.
 Use their online tool to find a dealer near you.

 Weber Nation: Join Weber Nation for an all-access pass to the latest blog posts, community news and recipes.
 You can also access your online orders, register your grill and submit questions, photos and comments to the community.

 Weber app: Download the free Weber app to access all the information you need for the perfect grill, no matter where you are.
 The app includes recipes, tutorials, a grocery list and a handy timer so you know when dinner’s ready.

 Grill comparison: Are you torn between two or three grills?
 Weber’s website has a grill comparison feature that allows you to do a direct side-by-side comparison of up to three grills at a time so you can find the best one for your family.

-Weber Grills Company Profile
+Weber Grills Company Information

 - Company Name: